towersvault/shinpokered/README.md

   - Additionally, every pokemon in the enemy roster is scored
     - based on various criteria to determine which mon gets sent out
 	- score might dictate that the current mon is the best choice and abort switching
+  - AI scoring for switching puts a heavier penalty on potentially switching in a bad type matchup
+  - AI scoring imposes a very heavy penalty for potentially switching in pokemon with less than 1/4 HP

 - Trainer ai routine #3 added to the following trainer classes
   - jr trainer M, jr trainer F, hiker, supernerd, engineer, lass, chief, bruno, brock, gentleman, agatha